 By defining at least one default group, all users who log in with SAML will be allowed access and placed in these default FotoWeb groups on import.

 For example, it's possible to create a "SAML Users" group in FotoWeb and add it as a default group.
 All users who log in using SAML SSO are then placed in this group and are assigned access to the system accordingly.
 In the screenshot above, two default groups are defined: Everyone and Registered users.
 Users imported via SAML will be placed in these groups and be assigned a license and permissions according to these groups' settings.

-For example, it's possible to create a group "Editors" in FotoWeb and configure it as a linked group so that all members of the group "Editors" in Active Directory are added to the corresponding "Editors" group in FotoWeb when they log in.
-This approach allows the adding of different users to different groups and thus give them different permissions and access in FotoWeb based on their groups membership or other attributes set in the IdP.
-With this approach, administrators can manage access to FotoWeb's archives and resources entirely from outside FotoWeb (e.f. in Active Directory).
+For example, it's possible to create a group called FW-Editors in FotoWeb and configure it as a linked group so that all members of the Active Directory group "AD-Editors" are added to the corresponding FW-Editors group in FotoWeb when they log in.
+This way, groups can be managed in the IdP and synced to FotoWeb and used for fine-grained access control based on group membership or other attributes set in the IdP.

 Configuring a linked group